bondarchuk 2 years ago

 Not a full word processor, true, but its easy enough as a separate step to copypaste text into a word processor doc when WYSIWYG formatting is desired.
 Or use something like a pandoc script to generate a PDF or ebook, when needed.

-taviso a year ago
+taviso 2 years ago

 If you're looking for a more full-featured terminal word processor, you could take a look at wpunix! https://github.com/taviso/wpunix

-• rpastuszak a year ago
+• rpastuszak 2 years ago

 If you’re looking for an even less-featured one, feel free to check out my stream of consciousness writing tool: https://enso.sonnet.io